anshikasaini12/isp-support-assistant/README.md

   no-match-default paths firing, as a proxy for where the bot is under-serving users.

+**Credentials/secrets:** none are currently required since the webhook uses mock in-memory data.
+If it called a real backend (ticketing system, outage API), credentials would be stored in **Google Secret Manager** and injected into Cloud Run as environment variables at deploy time — never committed to source control or hardcoded.

 **Sensitive customer information:** the current mock data contains no real PII.
 In production, any customer-identifying data (name, address, account